Belgorod–Kharkov offensive operation: Liberation of Kharkov

 The German supply situation in Kharkov was now untenable; artillerymen, after firing their last rounds, were abandoning their guns to fight as infantry.
 The army's supply depot had five trainloads of spare tank tracks left over from Operation Citadel but very little else.
 The high consumption of ammunition in the last month and a half had cut into supplies put aside for the last two weeks of August and the first two weeks of September; until the turn of the month the army would have to get along with fifty percent of its daily average requirements in artillery and tank ammunition.
 XI Army Corps now had a combat strength of only 4,000 infantrymen, one man for every ten yards of front.
 Two days after taking command of 8th Army, Wöhler also asked Manstein for permission to abandon the city.
 Regardless of Hitler's demands, Wöhler and Manstein agreed that the city could not be held for long.

 On 21 August 1943, Manstein gave his consent to abandon Kharkov.
 On 22 August 1943 the German troops began their retreat from the city, under pressure from the Red Army.
-The 57th & 69th Armies pushed in from three sides with the coming of daylight.
+The 57th and 69th Armies pushed in from three sides with the coming of daylight.
 The Soviets sensed that the Germans were evacuating Kharkov, due to the lessening of artillery fire and diminishing resistance in the front lines.
 Later in the day, thunderous explosions were heard as ammunition dumps were blown up.
 Large German columns were then observed leaving the city and the Soviet troops pushed into the largely destroyed city.

 Moving out of Kharkov to the south, the German forces fought to hold open a corridor through which the 8th Army could withdraw.
 Soviet artillery and mortars shelled the corridor, and planes strafed and bombed the German columns.
 After dark, the 89th Guards and 107th Rifle Divisions broke into the interior of the city, driving the last German rearguard detachments before them.
 Enormous fires were set by the Germans as part of the scorched earth policy.

-By 0200 on 23 August 1943, elements of the 183rd Rifle Division pushed into the city centre, reached the Dzerzhinsky Square and met men from the 89th Rifle Division.
+By 0200 on 23 August 1943, elements of the 183rd Rifle Division pushed into the city centre, reached Dzerzhinsky Square and met men from the 89th Rifle Division.
 The Soviet troops hoisted a red banner over the city once again.
 By 1100, Kharkov and its outskirts had been taken completely.
 The final battle for the city was over.